Frequently Asked Questions (FAQs)

 Eligibility and Application

 Eligible applicants for DCAP must be California residents, and be income qualified, which means having an income at, or below, 300% Federal Poverty Level (FPL).
-For more information about household, residency, or income verification please see the consumer guide.
+For more information about household, residency, or income verification please see the DCAP Consumer Guide (English Version) / DCAP Consumer Guide (Spanish Version)

 The application review process can take up to 30 days from the date of submission.
 However high application volume may cause further delays.
 Participants who reside in a Disadvantaged Community (DAC) will have priority.
-For more information on the needs-based processing please see the consumer guide.
+For more information on the needs-based processing please see the DCAP Consumer Guide (English Version) / DCAP Consumer Guide (Spanish Version)

 No, down payment assistance grants do not need to be repaid if the 30-month ownership requirement has been met.
-For more information about the ownership requirements please visit the Consumer Guide.
+For more information about the ownership requirements please visit the DCAP Consumer Guide (English Version) / DCAP Consumer Guide (Spanish Version)

 a.
 Enter your address into the system.